 |Day 2, Sunday||

-Today’s ride: 60 miles/3000 feet up and nearly 5000 feet down.
+Today’s ride: 62 miles/3300 feet up and 5000 feet down.
 After an initial climb and stop at a scenic overlook, the route takes you on a gradual downhill through the Dixie National Forest.
 About halfway through, you will pass through the quaint, old west town of Panguitch where there will be plenty of lunch options.
 Then the route flattens for about ten miles and ends with a climb into the Bryce Canyon National Park area.
-We will be staying at the Lodge at Bryce Canyon.
+We will be staying at the Lodge at Bryce Canyon inside the park.
 We will enjoy a group dinner at the Lodge.

 |Day 4, Tuesday||

 We leave the hoodoos behind and ride south through breathtaking scenery.
 Today’s ride is another long one, but with a lot more down than up.
 The ride is 62 miles with 1900 feet up and 4700 feet down.
 We end in Mount Carmel Junction where we will stay at the Best Western Thunderbird and enjoy a group dinner.